evangelosgolias/athina/README.md

-# MAXPEEM Data Analysis
+# Athina

-Data analysis package for the experiments performed at the MAXPEEM beamline of MAXIV, using Igor Pro from Wavemetrics.
+**Athina** is a data analysis package for the experiments performed at the MAXPEEM beamline of MAXIV, using Igor Pro from Wavemetrics.
 The package was developed using Igor Pro 9.

 ## Getting started

 ### Installation

 Download the repo and unpack.
+You have two options for installation

+### Option 1
-1. Copy the **MXP_StartUp.ipf** file in:
+Copy the **MXP_StartUp.ipf** file in:

 *Windows*:
 C:\Users\UserName\Documents\WaveMetrics\Igor Pro 9 User Files\Igor Procedures